mm6/InternetOfThingsCourse/Weeks/week2.md

 In week 2 we consider how the design of the World Wide Web provides guidance on the construction of the internet of things.

-We look at four interaction patterns provided by HTTP and study some important details associated with server side AJAX.
+We look at three interaction patterns provided by HTTP.
+These are the standard request and response, asynchronous JavaScript and XML (AJAX), and websockets.

 Security and privacy are continuing concerns.